 When to go - The seasons in the Lake District and Patagonia are reversed from the northern hemisphere, with December to March being summer.

 Weather - About the same as a summer in southern France in the Lakes District, hot at times, but also sometimes wet.
 About the same as summer in Scotland or England in Patagonia but with much more wind.
 Patagonia is actually windier in summer than in winter.

 Flights - For the Lakes District fly from London to Bariloche via Buenos Aires or to Santiago then by air to Temuco or by bus to towns further north in Chile.
 Flights will cost from £1000.
 For southern Patagonia flights from London to Rio Gallegos or Calafate via Buenos Aires or fly to Punta Arenas in Chile via Santiago.
 Flights will cost from £1200-£1400

 Guidebooks - There are trekking guides available published by Bradt and Lonely Planet.
-At ANDES we publish The Andes - A Guide for Climbers and Skiers by John Biggar which has details of all the volcano ascents in the area, plus information on many ski touring opportunities.
+At ANDES we publish The Andes - A Guide for Climbers and Skiers by John Biggar which has details of all the volcano ascents in the area, plus information on many ski touring and ski-mountaineering opportunities.